Mohamed Ennaceur: Career

 Mohamed Ennaceur earned a diploma from the Institut des Hautes Études de Tunis and a doctorate in social law from the University of Paris 1 Pantheon-Sorbonne.
 His thesis dealt with the International Labour Organization and the development of social law in Tunisia and Libya.

 Early in his career he served on the board of UNICEF (1963–64) and the United Nations Research Institute for Social Development (1966–72).
 He was Commissioner-General of the Office for Tunisian Workers Overseas (1973–74), chaired the World Employment Conference (1976) and the Arab League Social Affairs Bureau (1980–83).
 Between 1991 and 1996 he went on to serve as coordinator of the African group in the World Trade Organization and led the Tunisian permanent mission to the United Nations in Geneva.
 From 2000 he worked as a corporate social responsibility auditor and international consultant.
 In 2005 he became the coordinator for the United Nations Global Compact in Tunisia.

 In addition to his international career, Mohamed Ennaceur held a number of political appointments in Tunisia.
 He served as governor of Sousse 1972–73 and as Minister of Social Affairs twice, from 1974 to 1977 and from 1979 to 1985.
 After the Tunisian Revolution of 2011 he was once again appointed Minister of Social Affairs in the governments of Mohamed Ghannouchi and Beji Caid Essebsi.

 In February 2014, he joined the Nidaa Tounes party, becoming its Vice-President.
 On 4 December 2014, he was elected President (Speaker) of the Assembly of the Representatives of the People, securing 176 votes out of a possible 217, and becoming the first President of the Chamber after the adoption of the Tunisian Constitution of 2014.
 On 31 December, after Béji Caïd Essebsi became President of the Republic, he succeeded him as interim head of the Nidaa Tounes party.

 Soon after Essebsi's death on 25 July, Ennaceur announced in a nationwide address that in accordance with the Constitution, he was now acting president.
 According to Article 84 of the Tunisian constitution, an acting president may serve in their role for a maximum of 90 days, meaning Ennaceur's role is due to expire on 23 October 2019.
 Although presidential elections were already scheduled for 17 November, the Independent High Authority for Elections advanced the date to 15 September to ensure that a permanent successor would be in office by 23 October.

 Personal life

-Mohamed Ennaceur is married to Siren Ennaceur (née Mønstre), a Norwegian national from Bergen.
+Mohamed Ennaceur is married to Siren Mønstre, a Norwegian national from Bergen.
 They met when they were students in Paris and have been married for over 60 years.
 They have five children.